Have you ever wondered what the first three rules of finding profitable niches for drop shipping are?

 When selling online, you want to avoid selling products that customers already have brand loyalty for…

-If I wanted to sell the TVs that people are actually buying (Sonys, Panasonics, LGs, etc) there is no way I would get approved for an account with the same payment and pricing terms as Best Buy or any other big box stores.
+If I wanted to sell the TVs that people are actually buying (Sony, Panasonic, LG, etc) there is no way I would get approved for an account with the same payment and pricing terms as Best Buy or any other big box stores.

 I know I need a paddle board and a paddle but I have no prior knowledge of this sport or what brands are well known.

-The average cost of a stand-up paddle board and the paddle is over $700, the average customer does not care what brand they are buying, and this sport is likely to appeal to the upper middle class that would be purchased with disposable income.
+The average cost of a stand-up paddle board and the paddle is over $700, the average customer does not care what brand they are buying, and this sport is likely to appeal to the upper-middle class and would be purchased with disposable income.

 Here is another example:

 Mr. and Mrs. Smith move into a new home, there is a huge chandelier that hangs in the entryway.
 Mrs. Smith hates it.

 They know what style they are looking for but they can not find it locally.
 Mrs. Smith goes online and searches for a 30” x 30” entryway chandelier.

-Chandeliers are expensive, they appeal to the upper middle class, and the average customer does not care what brand they are buying as long as they like what they see.
+Chandeliers are expensive, they appeal to the upper-middle class, and the average customer does not care what brand they are buying as long as they like what they see.